+- Debating Club

+- Maths Challenge

+- Duke of Edinburgh

+- Mentoring

-Film Club for Languages History Club Maths Challenge Duke of Edinburgh Mentoring We are proud of the many positions of responsibility Sixth Form students hold.
-These roles hold a great deal of respect and responsibility, providing essential support to the smooth running of the School.
+We are proud of the many positions of responsibility Sixth Form students hold.
+These roles hold a great deal of respect and responsibility, providing essential support to the smooth running of the school.